CareyTheologicalCollege/academic-catalogue/2021-2022-academic-catalogue-in-markdown.md

 </tbody>
 </table>

-### Accelerated Bachelor’s and Master’s Program Admission Requirements
+### <a name="accelerated-bachelors-and-masters-program-admission-requirements"></a>Accelerated Bachelor’s and Master’s Program Admission Requirements
 For students currently enrolled with a partner institution offering an Accelerated Bachelor’s and Master’s program, students from the partner institution will indicate their intent at the beginning of their studies to pursue this program.
 Typical entrance to the Master’s program will occur in the third year of the student’s Bachelor’s program after completing at least 90 credits of study at the Bachelor’s level but each requirement may be different from partner institutions.
 Students must have achieved a 3.0 GPA in the first three-years of their Bachelor’s degree program in order to apply to the Master’s program.
 The application process is the same as the regular program including applying online for the particular Master’s program being sought.
 In addition a letter of referral is required by the partner institution indicating their support for the student to continue on to the Master’s program.

 Students will enter under the regular student classification.
 Students are required to meet the graduation requirements for both the Bachelor’s and Master’s programs.
 Advanced standing with credit will normally be provided for the following courses AFTER a student satisfies and graduates from the Bachelor’s program requirements.